dariusmehri/Predicting-Facade-Failure-using-Deep-Learning/README.md

 •	To obtain optimal results, the data should be of the same type.
 All variables were therefore converted into categories and then into dummy variables.

-•	The data was partitioned into training, validation and holdout datasets.\n
+•	The data was partitioned into training, validation and holdout datasets.

 •	Hyper-parameter tuning was used on the training and validation datasets to optimize model performance.